-Pregnant mother and baby died of Covid after she was sent to ‘unsuitable ward’
+Pregnant mother and baby died after she was sent to ‘unsuitable ward’

 “Insufficient regard” was taken of her acute kidney injury and no action was taken in response to Ms Haq’s concerningly low haemoglobin and persistent abdominal pain, the coroner added.

-Mr Butt said: “Being at Sumera’s bedside and holding her hand as her body shut down in front of my eyes and knowing there wasn’t anything I could do to help or save her was heart-breaking.
+Mr Butt said: “Being at Sumera’s bedside and holding her hand as her body shut down in front of my eyes, and knowing there wasn’t anything I could do to help or save her, was heartbreaking.

 “I couldn’t stop thinking about our other children and how I was going to tell them their mummy wasn’t coming home.